guardian/cdk/README.md

 We use [`np`](https://www.npmjs.com/package/np) to help orchestrate the release process.
 To release a new version, run `./script/release`.
 You will need to be logged in to your `npm` account (`npm login`) which must be part of the Guardian organisation.
 If you have 2fa enabled, you will be prompted for an OTP during the release process.

+### A note about release numbers

+This library follows [semantic versioning](https://semver.org/).
+Part of the semantic versioning specification [states](https://semver.org/#spec-item-4):

+> Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.

+For simplicity, this library only has minor version releases whilst still on a 0 major number.